SrgElephant/Schnucks-Coupon-Applier/README.md

    `port = 465`

-   Note: https://myaccount.google.com/lesssecureapps must be on for the sender.
+   Note: If using Gmail, https://myaccount.google.com/lesssecureapps must be on for the sender.

 ## Initial Run